DDDEastMidlandsLimited/dddem-blog/_posts/2019-02-23-sparkling-biographies-post.md

 # Introduction
 ---

 As part of most talk submissions, you need to provide a speaker biography.
-Now we’ve all felt the pain of writing personal statements and making our achievements sounds great.
+Now we’ve all felt the pain of writing personal statements and making our achievements sound great.
 It’s a bit cringe worthy, it’s difficult and it’s not a lot of fun.
 Doing this in one to two paragraphs can be a bit of a nightmare.

 To help out, here are some of our top tips when writing a bio: